-- (1) For newly formed Insurers writing only manufactured housing policies, the ratio provisions are provided in Section 624.4095 F.S. - n/a Minimum Writing Ratio is not yet required to be met based on the required writing ratio date agreed upon at the execution of the Surplus Note. a.
-Per OIR Consent Order dated 02/07/11 and SBA Addendum #2, Royal Palm pays no penalty for failure to meet the minimum writing ratio for 2011. - MRS Minimum Required Surplus to be maintained by the Surplus Note is \$50 million (\$14 million for insurers writing only manufactured housing policies). - Additional penalty paid by Olympus was 425 bps for not meeting at 12/31/08, and 450 bps for not meeting at 03/31/09 and 06/30/09.
+Notes (1) - For newly formed Insurers writing only manufactured housing policies, the ratio provisions are provided in Section 624.4095 F.S.

+a.
+Per OIR Consent Order dated 02/07/11 and SBA Addendum #2, Royal Palm pays no penalty for failure to meet the minimum writing ratio for 2011

+MRS - Minimum Required Surplus to be maintained by the Surplus Note is \$50 million (\$14 million for insurers writing only manufactured housing policies).

+Additional penalty paid by Olympus was 425 bps for not meeting at 12/31/08, and 450 bps for not meeting at 03/31/09 and 06/30/09.

 Subsequently, the Company requested and received approval to pay the Surplus Note in full in December 2009.
 Therefore, no penalty was assessed for not meeting MRS at 09/30/09.
+First Home did not pay a penalty for 03/31/09 as the takeout bonus due from Citizens Property Insurance was expected to cure the deficiency in MRS.